-As depicted in the building section below (in vague fashion), the design team with Owner have spent some time developing the interior architecture, with furniture and art integration.
+As depicted in the building section below, the design team with Owner have spent some time developing the interior architecture, with furniture and art integration.
 Our client has a wonderful collection of eclectic furniture and art that is going to fit right in to this project design and setting.
 Also, the owner and team is working with LEICHT on the kitchen cabinetry.

 For the entry bridge (see left background), we are discussing ways to deal with snow-ice.
 Perhaps we’ll consider a heating element along bridge length TBD depending on costs.

 After a long, detailed design and budgeting process, it’s really exciting to see the project finally underway!

 As we do with many of our projects, we are planning to share key phases of the construction process here.
 In general, we find the entire process really interesting.
 This is because there are so many moving parts and design decisions to be made even during construction.

 To be clear, Architect availability and involvement is really important during the construction phase.
 This is true for almost all construction projects, but especially ones like this involving a unique contemporary design.

 The drawings don’t stand alone and may not be perfect.
 Nor do they detail every important condition; therefore, the construction team will likely require Architect interpretations of design-intent.
 And with this project in particular, with Architect a 3.5 hour drive away, site visits will not be frequent.
 However, our client and T.R.
 Builders have promised to stay in-touch with questions and share progress photos for feedback.